Before Every Inspection: The Non-Negotiables

-Regardless of inspection type, these items must be in place before the inspector arrives.
-Missing any of them is a guaranteed failed inspection or a refusal to inspect.
+These items must be in place before the inspector arrives.
+Missing any of them is a guaranteed failure or a refusal to inspect.
+You know this — but does everyone on your team?

 0 Pre-Inspection Essentials